tytydraco/yessleep/out/Theres_a_girl_on_our_front_stoop_that_nobody_can_see.md

 She lifted her head, her gaze moving in a way that could’ve meant she was looking at me or at the neighbors’ car across the way.
 She was shredding a leaf, arranging the pieces into a careful mosaic.
 A little stick figure, a girl in a triangular skirt, pointillized flowers and clouds around her.

 That night, I looked up our address and found the names of the owners before us.
-Eric and Paulette Finneran.
+Sean and Paulette Finneran.
 I opened another tab and Googled their names.

 A full page of news articles came up.
 The dad had caught the mom trying to leave with the kids, so he packed them all into the car, drove them to a motel, shot his wife and kids, and then turned the gun on himself.
 There was one survivor, the article said, a minor, who’d been at a friend’s house at the time.
 The article listed the siblings’ names.
 Alexander, age 12.
 Annalise, age 10.
 Augustin, age 4.